mosip/commons/StartKernelCoreComponents_instructions.md

 	mvn clean install
 	```

-	Step 2.b Start the auth service by the following command,
+	Step 2.b Start the "\commons\kernel\kernel-auth-service" by the following command,

 	```